 - At the beginning of each session, I physically lit a lamp with ghee.
 Since my entire Yagna progressed with my eyes closed, I felt dull, sleepy, or tired at times.
 Whenever that happened, I opened my eyes and observed the lighted lamp for a moment.
 That helped me relax and rejuvenate.

-- This Sadhana, shared by Swami on his blog, comprised of umpteen new chants!
+- This Sadhana, taught by Swami, comprised of umpteen new chants!
 Being prepared and familiarizing myself with the following day’s mantras saved me loads of time and trouble.

 - Before commencing the Sadhana, I had located images of the Ahuti and Poorna-Ahuti items online.
 Looking at those pictures before the Yagna made the visualization more apparent.